Justice Services/Civil Process

 Court Security Unit

 The Court Security Unit is responsible for maintaining order and security in the courthouse.
-The supervisors responsible for the Court Security Unit are Sergeant Andy Knotz and Sergeant Matt Woitel, 763-324-5075.
+The supervisors responsible for the Court Security Unit are Sergeant Anne Bluml and Sergeant Christina Brynteson, 763-324-5075.

 Prisoner Transport Unit